 - 1. See "Cautionary Statements Regarding Certain non-IFRS Measures" section for term definition. - 2.
 See "Revenue" section for reconciliation to IFRS equivalent. - 3.
-The Company commenced cannabis sales in the adult-use and medical markets on March 14, 2019 following the acquisition of Emblem Corp.
-Due to the limited time frame, Q1 2019 results for these segments provides limited comparability to subsequent periods. - 4.
-Represents combined biological assets and cannabis inventory. - 5.
-See "Cash Cost to Produce Cannabis" section for reconciliation to IFRS equivalent.
+Represents combined biological assets and cannabis inventory.

 PRODUCTION

 A key competitive advantage for the Company is the strength of its closed loop production ecosystem, across its three facilities.